niteco-community/puppeteer-linkedin-mocha-testing/README.md

  ## configure to run sample Automated Test

- 1. Open the file `test/configs/linkedin.js`
+ 1. Open the file 'test/configs/linkedin.js'
  2. Add the Linkedin email or user name
  3. Add the Password
  4. Add the validator
- 4. Then run the predefiend test by `npm test` form command line
+ 4. Then run the predefiend test by 'npm test' form command line